symfony/symfony-docs/components/dependency_injection/workflow.rst

 By convention each bundle contains an Extension class which is in the bundle's Dependency Injection directory.
 These are registered with the ``ContainerBuilder`` when the Kernel is booted.
-When the ContainerBundle is :doc:`compiled<components/dependency-injection/compilation>` the app level config relevant to the bundle's extension is passed to the Extension which also usually loads its own config file(s), typically from the bundle's ``Resources/config`` directory.
-The app level config is usually processed with a Configuration object also stored in the bundle's ``DependencyInjection`` directory.
+When the ContainerBuilder is :doc:`compiled<components/dependency-injection/compilation>` the app level config relevant to the bundle's extension is passed to the Extension which also usually loads its own config file(s), typically from the bundle's ``Resources/config`` directory.
+The app level config is usually processed with a :doc:`Configuration object<components/config/definition>` also stored in the bundle's ``DependencyInjection`` directory.

 Compiler passes to allow interaction between bundles
 ----------------------------------------------------